isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

         mv index.* reference/
         """

-In **Indexing.smk** file we have an actual input "../data/reference.fa" and the output section tell snakemake to create an empty file "index.done" and this is the file that the first rule will check to make sure that this helper script actually run.
-Then the shell script is executed as follow: a folder called reference got created, then Hisat2 will create index files from the fasta file, and then all the index files got moved to the reference folder.
+In **Indexing.smk** file we have an actual input "../data/reference.fa" and the output section tells snakemake to create an empty file "index.done", which is the file that the first rule will check to make sure that this helper script actually run.
+Then the shell script is executed as follows: a folder called reference got created, then Hisat2 created index files from the fasta file, and then all the index files got moved to the reference folder.

 After **Step 1**: